knative-extensions/eventing-rabbitmq/samples/trigger-customizations/README.md

 - Set `KO_DOCKER_REPO` to an accessible container registry

 ## Overview
-The following demo highlights the benefits and tradeoffs of setting the prefetch count to > 1 and leaving it as 1.
+The following demo highlights the benefits and tradeoffs of setting the parallelism to > 1 and leaving it as 1.

 #### Configuration
 - Create a RabbitMQ cluster and broker
 - Create a source that will send 10 events all at once to a broker
-- Create a first-in-first-out (FIFO) trigger with prefetch count unset (defaults to 1)
+- Create a first-in-first-out (FIFO) trigger with parallelism unset (defaults to 1)
-- Create a high-throughput trigger with prefetch count set to 10
+- Create a high-throughput trigger with parallelism set to 10
 - Create a slow sink for each trigger
 - Observe the results through the logs of the sinks